 The virus also can:

 - spread in childcare centers or preschool settings, passing among kids on contaminated toys or by direct contact

 - be in blood products and donated organs, causing infection after a blood transfusion or organ transplant.
 But preventive therapies are done for organ-transplant patients, and blood banks have procedures to help to prevent CMV from passing in blood products.

 How Is CMV Diagnosed?

-Doctors diagnose a CMV infection by testing fluid or a tissue sample from a person's throat, pee, blood, or other body tissues or fluid.
+Doctors diagnose a cytomegalovirus infection by testing fluid or a tissue sample from a person's throat, pee, blood, or other body tissues or fluid.
 Blood tests also can look for antibodies that are part of the immune system's response to a CMV infection.
 Sometimes other tests are used.